 Nicole started her website in 2012 and offers a carefully curated selection for the modern makers.
 If you're on the lookout for anything crafty, please head over to Cloudcraft.co.uk to have a look around.

 How do you find new suppliers?

 I use a variety of routes!
 I keep an eye on Instagram and craft magazines to see what’s new.
 I also attend Stitches each year, which is a UK trade show for needlecrafts.
-Businesses also reach out to me by email or via Instagram – I’m really keen to support independents because their products are usually more interesting and better quality.
+Businesses also reach out to me by email or via Instagram – I’m really keen to support independents because their products are usually more interesting and of better quality.

 What makes you say yes to a new supplier?

 New products need to be a good fit with our current range.
-We are online and currently space is currently tight so the size of the packs and minimum quantities are also a consideration.
-I’m really interested in eco friendly packaging and how easy it will be to post the item.
+We are online and currently space is tight so the size of the packs and minimum quantities are also a consideration.
+I’m really interested in eco-friendly packaging and how easy it will be to post the item.
 I look at the pricing and make sure that there’s a decent margin to be made, or if not, if there is anything else to persuade me to have a try (like sale or return).
 I would also be more likely to say yes to an exciting new range which isn’t in many other shops yet.

 How do you prefer that potential suppliers introduce their products to you?
-Email, social media or trade-shows and how often do you think it's appropriate for a supplier to follow up on an initial introduction?
+Email, social media, or trade-shows and how often do you think it's appropriate for a supplier to follow up on an initial introduction?

 I’m happy with an email or DM.
 I like to take my time to decide whether to purchase so I wouldn’t mind one or two follow-ups within a month or two.
 Trade shows can be a good way to meet the people behind the businesses but in my industry it seems to be the same businesses you see every year with few new inspiring products.